Western’s RN-to-BSN Program currently admits twice yearly, Fall quarter in Bellingham and Spring quarter in Mount Vernon

 Fall Quarter Priority Deadline March 1st ~ Spring Quarter Priority Deadline January 10th.

 Applications received after this date may be accepted on a space available basis.

-Offered through the Woodring College of Education, Western’s RN-to-BSN Program supports lifelong learning and the preparation of a nursing workforce that will transform the health of our communities.
+Offered through the Woodring College of Education, Western’s RN-to-BSN Program prepares nurses for administrative, management or other leadership roles, as well as enhances patient care and advocacy skills learned in pre-licensure nursing programs and work experience.
+The plan of study supports lifelong learning and the preparation of a nursing workforce that will transform the health of our communities.
 Students study topics such as social justice, nursing leadership, health policy and care coordination as they explore new industry challenges and the importance of nursing leadership in the face of health care transitions.

 Looking for Palliative Care?
 Use the navigation button to your left, or click here.

 Western Washington University’s RN-to-BSN Program has received full accreditation by the Commission on Collegiate Nursing Education (CCNE), the accrediting body of the American Association of Colleges of Nursing and the Nursing Care Quality Assurance Commission (NCQAC).

 Western Washington University has been continuously accredited since 1921 by the Northwest Commission on Colleges and Universities (NWCCU).
 Reaffirmation of Accreditation occurred in August 2011.